TerminatorJ/Spatialformer/README.md

 ### Reproducibility of the work

-All the codes for reproduce the results of the manuscript is presented in the ./downstream directory.
+All the codes for reproducing the results of the manuscript were presented in the ./downstream directory.

 ### Star Trend